 Sammie has been with the organization since 1999.
 Under her leadership, CGOA has seen monumental growth in all areas and continues to be a tremendous asset to the community.
 Sammie is passionate about progressing the organization.
 During her free time she enjoys skiing, river rafting, paddle boarding, and mountain biking with her family.

-Alex has been working in the outdoor industry for almost 10 years.
+Alex has been working in the outdoor industry for over 10 years.
 After getting his Bachelor’s in Outdoor Leadership, he worked for the Breckenridge Outdoor Education Center where he discovered his passion for Adaptive Recreation.
 Since then he has been focusing on working with people of all abilities in a myriad of recreational activities.
-After spending 2 years in Oregon, Alex found Common Ground and is really excited about being back in the snow and the sun.
 He is really excited to be exploring the Cache Valley and the rest of the State of Utah with his family and with Common Ground.

 Daily Activities Coordinator